timrs2998/myretail/README.md

 }
 ```

-or you can perform a GET request to aggregate information from Cassandra and redsky:
+or you can perform a GET request to aggregate information from Cassandra and RedSky:

  * [GET http://localhost:8080/products/16696652](http://localhost:8080/products/16696652)
  * [GET http://localhost:8080/products/13860428](http://localhost:8080/products/13860428)